bobi591/auth0RedirectionMiddleware/README.md

 NOTE THAT THIS SHOULD GO AFTER "app.UseAuthentication(); & app.UseAuthorization();" in the HTTP request pipeline.

 The authorization checks should be implemented by the consumer of the library.
 The checks are passed to the middleware through boolean delegate.
+The middleware is executed only for the Controller methods that are decorated with the EngageAuth0RedirectionMiddleware attribute.

 Your configure method should look like this: